 Turner Bridge Club

 A friendly, ACOL playing, non-EBU affiliated club which has been playing for over 60 years.
 Most of the time we can sort a partner for you if you haven’t got one.
 Every Monday afternoon from 1.45pm to 4pm for Rubber Bridge.
 For beginners and improvers – help is at hand if required!
 Every Tuesday afternoon from 1.45pm to 5pm for Gentle Duplicate.
 New members and visitors are always welcome.

 United Nations Association (UNA-UK) - Lymington Branch

 Lymington Branch of the United Nations Association is devoted to building support for an effective United Nations, like other branches in this country.
-Founded in 1945, the United Nations Association is the UK’s foremost advocate for UK action of the United Nations; trading source of analysis on the UN; and a vibrant grassroots movement.
-We are the only charity in the UK devoted to ongoing support for the UN among policy makers, opinion-formers of the public.
-We believe that a strong, amenable and affective UN is essential if we are to build a safer, fairer and more sustainable world.
+Founded in 1945, the United Nations Association is the UK’s foremost advocate for UK action of the United Nations;leading source of analysis on the UN; and a vibrant grassroots movement.
+We are the only charity in the UK devoted to ongoing support for the UN among policy makers and opinion-formers of the public.
+We believe that a strong, amenable and effective UN is essential if we are to build a safer, fairer and more sustainable world.

 Wonderful uplifting drop-in Power Yoga Class, 7:15pm – 8:30pm.
 Working with the breath, gaining strength and length throughout the body through the practice and the postures.

 Unwind with Yogatwist every Friday morning 9:15 am – 10:15 am, a fluid hatha yoga practice for mind and body suitable for mixed abilities 10:30 am- 11:30 am an invigorating vinyasa flow yoga class designed for people who wish to deepen their practice.
 Please contact Claire if you have any questions.
 Telephone: 07548805476.
 Email: email@example.com.
 Website: www.yogatwist.co.uk